Creating Futures

 Skills Development Through The Arts

-Creating Futures will provide free, structured, person-centred access to high-quality creative therapeutic art practices, self-help wellbeing tools, exhibition opportunities, peer support, practical and emotional guidance, volunteering pathways, procession routes and signposting.
-All workshops will take place in the Stirling area.
+Creating Futures provided free, structured, person-centred access to high-quality creative therapeutic art practices, self-help wellbeing tools, exhibition opportunities, peer support, practical and emotional guidance, volunteering pathways, procession routes and signposting.
+All workshops took place in the Stirling area.

 -

-Young people 16 years + at risk of not moving on to a positive destination.
+Young people aged 16 years+ at risk of not moving on to a positive destination.

 -